Zestylogic/FMark/FMark/src/Common/Lexer/README.md

 # Project Contribution

-The preprocessor and lexer are part of FMark, which a markdown parser in F#.
+The preprocessor and lexer are part of FMark, which is a markdown parser in F#.
 This sub project contains the lexer and the preprocessor for the markdown parser.
 The preprocessor is a completely separate parser which preprocesses the markdown before passing it to the lexer and finally the parser.

 # Preprocessor

 This project contains the Preprocessor for FMark.
 The preprocessor adds templating capabilities to FMark, which was inspired by [Liquid](https://shopify.github.io/liquid/).

 ## Specification